brendan-duncan/dartray/README.md

 For one, a production renderer should not be written in an interpreted language, even one as great as Dart.
-Dart, being a web-centric language, does have some limitations that keep make scalability more difficult.
+Dart, being a web-centric language, does have some limitations that make scalability more difficult.

 Dart supports multiple threads using a mechanism called isolates.
 An isolate is more anagolous to multi-processing than multi-threading.
 Each isolate